Scott K. Metlen, Dept. Head, Department of Business (301F J. A. Albertson Bldg. 83844-3161; phone 208/885-7146).

 Notes: No course (CBE or outside the college) that is required in a CBE student's curriculum may be taken by CBE undergraduates on a P/F basis, with the exception of courses that are taught only on a P/F basis.
 Only upper-division CBE courses used as free electives may be taken by CBE undergraduates on a P/F basis.

 Prerequisite: Enrollment in 300- and 400-level economics courses is restricted to students who have completed at least 58 credits.
 In addition, CBE students must have earned at least a 2.4 GPA in the CBE predictor courses.
 Students who have not completed the prerequisites to a course for which they are otherwise eligible may register for the course with the instructor's approval.

-May be used as core credit in J-3-d.
-Econ 201 and 202 may be taken in either order.
+May be used as general education credit in J-3-d.
+Econ 201 and Econ 202 may be taken in either order.
 Organization and operation of American economy; supply and demand, money and banking, macroeconomic analysis of employment, aggregate output and inflation, public finance, and economic growth.
-Econ 201 or 202 carry only two cr after 272.
+Econ 201 or Econ 202 carry only two cr after Econ 272.
 May involve some evening exams.

-May be used as core credit in J-3-d.
-Econ 201 and 202 may be taken in either order.
+May be used as general education credit in J-3-d.
+Econ 201 and Econ 202 may be taken in either order.
 Microeconomic principles governing production, price relationships, and income distribution.
-Econ 201 or 202 carry only two cr after 272.
+Econ 201 or Econ 202 carry only two cr after Econ 272.
 May involve some evening exams.

 Econ 204 (s) Special Topics (cr arr)